 The role of this team is to, among others, analyse the company’s collected data, find out what characterises fraudulent transactions, assess relevancy of various fraud predictors, select the most relevant analytical method for the company’s business model and build Machine Learning models for predicting whether a particular transaction is a fraud attempt or not.

 As you can see, the role of such a team is crucial as it will have a significant impact on your anti-fraud strategy.
 By outsourcing the project to freelancers and other third parties, the vendor not only exposes your company to higher costs but also can’t assure constant access to the best ML experts with extensive experience in fraud detection.
-The problem lies also in the data security issues, being transferred outside the company, less control over the quality of service and the project itself.
+The problem lies also in data security issues, being transferred outside the company, less control over the quality of service and the project itself.

 Question 9.
 Does the system provide feedback and analysis for each recommendation or simply a recommendation?